Baraa42/Tutorials/09.Lesson_HighLevelProperties/SymbolicPoolDemonstration/pool_properties_solution.md

 - Property 8 is low priority since:
     1. They check implementation of a specific function (as oppose to multiple functions).
     2. They fairly simple to check by other means, including by manual reviewing of the code.

+## Prioritizing Update

+### High Priority:
+- Property 4 is high priority since amount of LP tokens and contract balance of asset should be correlated, in a sense that the contract `totalSupply` is a function of `asset.balanceOf(contract)` that satisfies `f(0)=0`.
+- Property 11 is also high priority, every user deserve to be paid his rightful amount in `asset` and the deposit function states that